DOI-USGS/asc-public-docs/docs/getting-started/using-spiceql/exploring-spiceqls-rest-python-and-cpp-apis.md

     Verify that if `useWeb` is set to `True`, either `searchKernels` or `kernelList` must set.
 Both `searchKernels` and `kernelList` can be passed in together as well.

-(ADD EXAMPLE FOR USING kernelList)
-(Add default values for universal params)

 *Note: The following **C++** responses are formatted as though they were initialized with appropriate data type syntax.